dejanu/linux/README.md

 Processes are created through different **system calls** (routine call designated to transition from USER space to KERNEL space), most popular are **fork()** and **exec()**:

-1) System() Function
+1) system() Function
 2) fork() or exec() Function:

    Fork: system call to CLONE/DUPLICATE the current/calling process (the parent and the child are identical procceses).
-The cloned process has new PID,
+The cloned process has new PID, fork() takes no args and returns the PID of the child proccess.

    Exec: Replaces current program with a with a new process

   We opened bash process and when we execute ls comand, behind fork() is called to clone the bash process and then exec() is called to